kubeedge/kubeedge/docs/proposals/cri.md

 ## Motivation
-This proposal addresses the Container Runtime Interface support in edged to enable supporting multiple container runtimes like docker, containerd, crio etc on the edge platform.
+This proposal addresses the Container Runtime Interface support in edged to enable the following
+1. Support light weight container runtimes on resource constrained edge node which are unable to run the existing docker runtime
+2. Support multiple container runtimes like docker, containerd, cri-o etc on the edge node.

 ### Goals
 CRI support in edged must:
-* support multiple runtimes like docker, contianerd, crio etc.
+* support multiple runtimes like docker, contianerd, cri-o etc.
-* Support corresponding CNI with pause container and IP
+* Support for corresponding CNI with pause container and IP will be considered later

 ### Non-goals